Seven-time surf champ Gilmore upset in Gold C... | Taiwan News

-GOLD COAST, Australia (AP) — Seven-time world champion Stephanie Gilmore has lost her quarterfinal to 17-year-old Florida surfer Caroline Marks in the World Surf League season opener.
+GOLD COAST, Australia (AP) — Seven-time world champion Stephanie Gilmore lost her quarterfinal Saturday to 17-year-old Florida surfer Caroline Marks in the World Surf League season opener.

-Marks surprised the big crowd on Duranbah Beach on Saturday with 8.33 and 8.47 point scores while the Australian could only manage 7.17 and 1.60.
+Marks surprised the big crowd on Duranbah Beach with 8.33 and 8.47 point scores while the Australian could only manage 7.17 and 1.60.

+"Just mistake after mistake basically," Gilmore said.
+"Being my home break — I surf this beach every day when I'm home — you'd think I would've been able to figure it out a bit more."

 It was the second major upset at the event which is also the start of qualifying for next year's Tokyo Olympics, where surfing will make its debut.